D-K-E/graphical-models/paper/paper.md

 functions like inference over graphs.
 Factors are specified by a set of random variables and a function whose domain is the cartesian product of codomains of random variables.
 In all of the libraries above, a factor is specified through an array of values.
-Though it has not direct implications on the output.
-It has implications on the evaluation order of operations.
+This has not direct implications on the output.
+However, it has implications on the evaluation order of operations.
 Our implementation is lazier and it conforms to the definition provided by Koller and Friedman [see @Koller_Friedman_2009 p.
 106-107].

 The last aspect we deem important, is our capacity of doing inference on LWF chain graphs [for theoretical foundations see @Lauritzen_1996; its causal